Kailyn Lowry’s Ex Javi Marroquin Reacts To Her Plastic Surgery Post Amid Backlash: ‘I’m Super Proud Of Her’

-Teen Mom 2 star Kailyn Lowry is currently under fire for allegedly seeking attention after posting how she turned around from plastic surgery but her ex-husband and baby daddy, Javi Marroquin, only has good things to say about what she did.
+Teen Mom 2 star Kailyn Lowry is currently under fire for allegedly seeking attention after posting how she turned around from plastic surgery, but her ex-husband and baby daddy, Javi Marroquin, only has good things to say about what she did.

-Based on a previous report from the Inquisitr, the 25-year-old “Hustle and Heart” author and mother-of-three was accused of being “thirsty for attention” after she posted about not undergoing liposuction and a boob job.
+Based on a previous report from the Inquisitr, the 25-year-old “Hustle and Heart” author and mother of three was accused of being “thirsty for attention” after she posted about not undergoing liposuction and a boob job.

 On Tuesday, Kail posted how she traveled to Miami to go under the knife.
 “Hours later,” she opted not to go through with it and decided to use her cash to lose weight and look better in a more natural way.